univox-students/univox-students.github.io/docs/introduction/it_officer.md

 - maintain a documentation for the management of the WCR website, (and actively providing IT training to the postgraduate community).

 ### Access to the server
 Server access could be granted to President, Secretary and IT Officer.
+More detailed docs would be a way to convince the College IT officer to provide easier access!

 ### Handover